Britain defies EU with 'relatively trivial' N.Ireland law | Law-Order

 Similar divisions were evident in Northern Ireland.
 Brussels believes any unilateral change may breach international law, while Irish foreign minister Simon Coveney said that only the British government thought it was not a breach.

-The EU could launch legal action or eventually review the terms of the free trade deal it agreed with Britain.
+The EU could launch legal action or eventually review terms of the free trade deal it agreed with Britain.
 It has already thrown doubt on Britain's role within the $99 billion Horizon Europe research programme.
-The United States urged Britain and the EU to resolve their differences, adding that it sought to protect the 1998 peace deal for the province.
+On Monday, the White House urged Britain and the EU to resolve their differences, but said it saw no impact on a U.S.-UK trade dialogue planned in Boston next week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)